Now on Android: Turn-by-turn voice navigation

-The latest Footpath 2.0 update brings turn-by-turn voice navigation and GPS tracking to Android devices.
-We introduced these features on iOS in 2019, and now they’re available in the Android app.
+The Footpath 2.0 for Android update brings turn-by-turn voice navigation and GPS tracking to Android devices.
+We introduced these features on iOS in 2019, and we’re excited to be bringing them to the Android app.

 You can download the latest update on the Play Store today.